 The best beaches to swim nearby

-The sea of Delos - credits: athenstourgreece.com
+Aerial view of the sea of Delos - credits: athenstourgreece.com

+Delos is not all about Greece's cultural heritage, archaeological sites, and sacred way, it also has amazing beaches for your swimming endeavors and neighbouring islands full of beauty.
 You can dive at Fourni beach, which you will reach if you follow for about 15 minutes the relatively inaccessible path that starts on the right of the port, as you look inland.

 To visit these beaches, named Glyfada, Stena, Lia, and Ampelia, you must go by boat unless you are on a cruise already.
 The sea has a turquoise color that changes as you approach the shore.
 It is good to start in the morning, to enjoy your swim, the sun and your walk around the coast.